 On the flip side, higher fees don’t necessarily mean higher returns or better service.

-In its most recent KiwiSaver report, the Financial Markets Authority was very clear in stating that there’s a difference between cost and value.
+There’s a difference between cost and value.
 If an actively managed fund has higher fees than a passively managed fund, but delivers comparatively higher returns, then it’s a good value product.

 Active funds vs passive funds: the verdict